intervention-engine/ie/docs/docker-linux.md

 docker-compose up
 ```

 Docker will then begin downloading and building containers.
 Once the containers are built, docker-compose will report all stdout output from the running containers, prepended by the container name.
+Please note that docker-compose will then be running in the foreground of your terminal session, so you will need to open another terminal and initialize the docker environment variables with `$ eval $(docker-machine env default)` to complete the following step of adding users to Intervention Engine.

 Adding Users to Intervention Engine
 ===================================